• Skip to primary navigation

 When is The Best Time to Visit Sarasota?

 Because of Sarasota’s location on the Gulf of Mexico, the weather is beautiful year-round.
-On average the temperature is 72 degrees F. June through September are the hottest and most humid months, but still tolerable with the sea breeze.
-Keep in mind that the summer months are typically the rainy season so expect showers for a short while at some point each day.
+On average the temperature is 82 F (27 C).
+June through September are the hottest and most humid months, it’s more tolerable when near the ocean due to the sea breeze but the heat can be brutal.

-Hurricane season is also during this time, starting June 1 and lasting until November 30 so if you don’t want to gamble with the rain or hurricane season we suggest visiting Sarasota another time frame, our favorite is December or January.
+The best time to visit Sarasota based on the weather is in December – February.
 During the winter, the weather is milder with temperatures usually in the 70s during the day and 50s at night.
 It is also the time that you can see manatees in the bay!
-However, the downfall of this time of year is that it’s the most popular time to visit.
+However, the downfall of this time of year is that it’s the most popular time to visit, especially with “snowbirds” (a person who migrates to Florida for the winter).
 If you want nice weather with fewer crowds I recommend Late April-May or early November!

 Where to Stay in Sarasota